GBert/openwrt-files/README.md

 ### Todo

-Darron Broad is doing a very good job getting more PICs integrated.
-The speed is impressive.
+Darron Broad is doing a very good job getting more and more PICs integrated.
+Also the programming speed is impressive.
-PIC32 is also supported for some devices (mainly in SPDIP package)
+PIC32 is also supported now and even the new MZ family (tests pending).

 ### Thanks